Edmund Hockridge: Recordings

-His first recording, "Serenade" (1950) on British Decca Records, was followed by three releases on HMV, none of which sold well.
+His first recording, "Serenade" (1950) on British Decca Records, was followed by three releases on His Master's Voice, none of which sold well.
 Then, in 1953, he switched to Parlophone, making recordings of songs from Guys and Dolls, Carousel, and Can-Can.
-In 1955, he returned to HMV, while still doing songs from the same musicals that saw him as an actor: in this case, "Hey There" from The Pajama Game.
+In 1955, he returned to His Master's Voice, while still doing songs from the same musicals that saw him as an actor: in this case, "Hey There" from The Pajama Game.
 Finally, in 1956, he moved to Pye Nixa, the record label which brought him his first hits.

 His second Nixa recording was a cover of Tennessee Ernie Ford's "Sixteen Tons," with a version of Dean Martin's "Young and Foolish" on the flip side.
 Whilst Ford's version of "Sixteen Tons" outdid Hockridge's, the latter's version of "Young and Foolish" was a Top 10 hit on the UK Singles Chart.
 Hockridge followed this record with "No Other Love," which was another hit.
 He had one final entry on the chart with "By the Fountains of Rome" in September 1957.

 After this, he continued to record for Pye Nixa, though not charting again in the UK.